kingh0730/typst-cv-miku/data.typ

     ]
   )
   - Led a team of 5 researchers to develop an ML service for circuit design on GCP and a reinforcement-learning library for circuit optimization.
+  - Enabled ML researchers to design optimal circuits without any prior knowledge of circuit design, reducing the design time from 1 week to 1 day.

   #datedsubsection(
     align(left)[